Soothing the soul

 Fiber by Supplement

-There are many different types of supplemental fiber and they are all over the counter.
-For the younger children, the powder form might be the best choice as it can easily be mixed in liquid.
-For the older child, who can swallow pills, the tablet or capsule form is probably the easiest.
-For the child somewhere “inbetween”, perhaps the wafers would be the best choice (in our practice, we call the fiber wafers “Scooby Snacks”).
+There are many different types of supplemental fiber.
+For younger children, the powder form might be the best choice as it can easily be mixed in liquid.
+For older ones who can swallow pills, the tablet or capsule form is probably easiest.
+For kids somewhere in between, wafers might be the best choice.
+(In our practice, we call the fiber wafers "Scooby Snacks.")

-Remember, the fluid/fiber ratio is important!
+The fluid/fiber ratio is important!
 Not enough fluid with the fiber can make constipation worse.
-If using the wafers or tablets, it is best to have the child drink the liquid first and then give them the fiber (that way if they don't drink all the liquid you can give them less fiber).
-Of the powders, benefiber, seems to dissolve the best in water/juice and; therefore, more palatable to small children.
+If using the wafers or tablets, it's best to have the child drink the liquid first and then give them the fiber.
+(That way if they don't drink all the liquid, you can give them less fiber.)
+Of the powders, Benefiber seems to dissolve the best in water or juice, which makes it more palatable to small children.
 Benefiber is available over the counter at any local pharmacy or may be ordered directly through from the company that produces it.
-You may call (800) 828-9194 to order it.

 Biofeedback has become quite popular in the treatment of stool and urinary incontinence; however, at this point in time there is only limited evidence showing a short-term benefit.
 It appears that there is not long-term benefit from adding biofeedback training to conventional treatment of constipation in children.